 Transfer Students from Outside the University: Students transferring into the University from other institutions must apply to the department to be allowed to declare the BSCS or BSCpE major.
 Qualified applicants will be considered on a space-available basis, given our target caps for each class year.
 Applications will be considered the summer before a transfer student begins classes, and the application process will be discussed during the summer orientation session.
 If an incoming transfer does not attend summer orientation, they must meet with a department advisor before classes begin to discuss applying.

 Transfer students without the CS 1110 equivalent before their first semester in residence cannot be accepted into the major.
-Due to prerequisite dependencies, it is difficult for rising 3rd-year students who have not completed CS 2110 and CS 2102 to complete the BSCS in the 4 remaining semesters.
+Due to prerequisite dependencies, it is difficult for rising 3rd-year students who have not completed CS 2110 and CS 2102 or CS 2100 and CS 2120 to complete the BSCS in the 4 remaining semesters.
 It is important that students transferring to the University as third-years complete the equivalent of these courses before coming to UVa.
 In exceptional cases, students in this situation may apply for the major, but the ability to complete the degree in a timely fashion is one factor that will determine if you are accepted into the degree program.